Thomas Frederick Colby: Early life

 Colby attracted the notice of Major William Mudge, director of the Ordnance Survey, who arranged in 1802 to have him attached to the Survey.
 His first task was sector observations made at Dunnose, Isle of Wight in the summer of 1802.
 In December 1803, when on duty at Liskeard, Colby met with an accident through the bursting of a pistol loaded with small shot with which he was practising, his left hand having to be amputated at the wrist and part of the gun being permanently lodged in the skull.
 In 1804 he was observing the pole star for azimuths at Beaumaris; in 1806 he was assisting Mudge in the measurement of a base-line on Rhuddlan Marsh, near St. Asaph and in astronomical observations in Delamere Forest, Cheshire and on the Yorkshire moors.
 Later he was selecting trigonometrical stations on the mountains in South Wales.

-The publication of the maps themselves was suspended during the Napoleonic wars.
+The publication of the maps themselves was suspended during the Napoleonic Wars.
 In July 1809, Mudge was appointed lieutenant governor of the Royal Military Academy, Woolwich and Colby became the chief executive officer of the Survey.

 Scottish survey

 In 1813 it was decided to extend the measurement of the meridional line between Dunnose and the mouth of the River Tees into Scotland, with a mineralogical survey being carried out by John MacCulloch.
 In that and the following year Colby and his chief assistant, James Gardner, were selecting stations in the south-west of Scotland, and observing from them by theodolite.
 In 1815 Colby worked from Tower map office, but in 1816–17 he was again in the field, carrying the triangulation round the eastern coast towards Orkney and Shetland, and in the latter year, in conjunction with Gardner, measured the base-line of Belhelvie Links, near Aberdeen, the only base-line in Scotland.
 He was also engaged in observations in Shetland with Jean-Baptiste Biot, who had been deputed by the Institut de France to make pendulum and other observations there in connection with the prolongation of the arc of the meridian.
 Biot and Colby fell out, however.

 Colby later accompanied General Mudge to Dunkirk, and took part in the observations made, with Biot and François Arago, using Jesse Ramsden's sector, which was set up in Dunkirk arsenal.
 In 1819 Colby was again engaged in Scotland, the season's work beginning, early in May, on Corrie Habbie, Banff, and ending in Caithness at the end of September.
 Colby was made LL.D. of the University of Aberdeen and Fellow of the Royal Society of Edinburgh.

+The survey required detailed measurements to be made at each location, often over days or weeks as weather permitted.
+When working on remote hills, Colby and his men built structures from local stone or turf to provide shelter.
+Some of these structures can still be seen on Scottish hills, where they are known as Colby camps or surveyors' camps.